ironhack-edu/ironlauncher/README.md

 ## Help

-If you want to see the flags and options you can always run one of these commands
+If you want to see the flags and options you can always run one of these commands:

 ```sh
 npx ironlauncher help